kodaho/manen/docs/source/about.rst

    value displayed: the logic here will implement the different pipelines to solve your specific use cases.

-``manen`` helps for the first functionality, the browser interactions.
+Manen helps for the first functionality, the browser interactions.
 Each package have its own set of features:

 - :py:mod:`~manen.finder` defines a helper function allowing to easily find one or